medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 ## Apache Avro and Data Format Comparison

 The most basic data format is CSV.
-These is a are very simple and flexible format, but it is fragile, since data types must be inferred.
+This is a very simple and flexible format, but it is fragile, since data types must be inferred.

 So, data format evolved to tables.
 Those have a clear data structure for data